SenSohom/ECE381-Lab2-Yolo/README.md

 > **Important:** For each dataset (Dataset-10, Dataset-25, Dataset-50), you will train the model **3 times** with different epoch values: **10, 30, and 50 epochs**.
 This means you will have a total of **9 training runs** (3 datasets × 3 epoch values).
 Replace the `epochs` parameter in the script accordingly.

 > Also replace `Dataset-<#>` with the actual dataset folder name (Dataset-10, Dataset-25, or Dataset-50) based on which dataset you are training.
+To create the python file follow the steps mentioned in your ppt.
+Then copy paste this code.

 Create a file named `train_model.py`:
 ```python